FINNGEN/commons/liftover/README.md

   --temp_dir TEMP_DIR   Temp dir location
   --chr_as_is           Do not convert chromosome names to numbers in final
                         output
-  --info chr pos ref alt
+  --no_duplicates       Do not report duplicates created by liftOver --info chr pos ref alt
                         Name of columns
   --var snpid snp_sep   Column name of snpid and separator